ArmsTech/udacity/linux_server_configuration/README.md

 127.0.0.1 localhost ip-10-20-26-132
 ```

 Add a user `grader` and give user sudo access. `grader` can run any command from any terminal as any user without providing a password.
-It is a best practice to use `visudo` to edit the sudoers file, but we are leveraging Ubuntu's include directive and we have root access (without sudo).
+It is a best practice to use `visudo` to edit the sudoers file, but we are leveraging Ubuntu's include directive and we have root access without sudo.

 ```bash
 root@ip-10-20-26-132:~# adduser grader